cup1111/zendulge-be/postman/POSTMAN_README.md

 # Zendulge API Postman Collection

-This folder contains Postman collection and environment files to test the Zendulge API endpoints with Laravel-style error handling.
+This folder contains Postman collection and environment files to test the Zendulge API endpoints with Laravel-style error handling and JWT authentication.

 ## Files

-- `postman_collection.json` - Complete API collection with all endpoints
+- `postman_collection.json` - Complete API collection with all endpoints and comprehensive test scripts
-- `postman_environment.json` - Environment variables for development testing
+- `postman_environment.json` - Environment variables for development testing with JWT token management

 ## How to Import